 Jason Titus, Shazam’s CTO, explains, “We considered other cloud providers, benchmarked them, and evaluated how they would build out to handle our capacity requirements.
 In the end, we chose Amazon Web Services (AWS) because they have the reliability, support infrastructure, and full suite of services that meets our needs.”

 After selecting AWS, Shazam implemented its new solution in only eight weeks, taking advice from its AWS Enterprise Support team to ensure maximum platform utilization.
-The company primarily relied on Amazon EC2 Cluster Compute Quadruple Extra Large Instances, which are specifically designed for High Performance Compute (HPC) applications.
+The company primarily relied on Amazon Elastic Compute Cloud (Amazon EC2) Cluster Compute Quadruple Extra Large Instances, which are specifically designed for high performance compute (HPC) applications.
 Traffic was distributed across these instances with Elastic Load Balancing.

 Amazon DynamoDB initially served as a secondary data store for user activity and interaction logs.
 However, this new NoSQL database service was integrated into the production environment as the primary data store when Shazam realized it could support over 500,000 writes per second.
-The company is also using Amazon EMR for large-scale data analysis that can require more than 1 million writes per second.
+The company is also using Amazon Elastic MapReduce (Amazon EMR) for large-scale data analysis that can require more than 1 million writes per second.

 For Shazam, the ability to scale resources to meet dramatic activity spikes is of particular importance.
 During the recent high-volume Super Bowl event, Shazam processed millions of transactions simply by calling up 200 Amazon EC2 Cluster Compute Instances and then reduced that number as demand waned.
 Jason Titus notes, “We were able to provision resources from AWS without the time required to provision new hardware or to build a new data center ourselves.”
 A large contributor to the success of Shazam’s event was the work done beforehand with the help of AWS Enterprise Support.
 Working hand in hand with a dedicated Technical Account Manager (TAM), the support team provided real-time assistance to Shazam, ensuring that their application would scale to meet the anticipated demand of the event.
 In addition to the upfront support, the AWS Enterprise Support team also provided 24/7 monitoring and assistance from the US and Europe during the event, and had AWS engineering resources on standby should their assistance be required.